 Section 5.
 Special Meetings.

-The Board of Directors shall hold special meetings upon the call of the President after at least fifteen (15) days’ notice to the membership or upon the call of the majority of the members of the Board, upon like notice, or upon request of a majority of the active class of membership upon like written notice.
+The Board of Directors shall hold special meetings upon the call of the President or upon the call of the majority of the members of the Board, upon like notice, or upon request of a majority of the active class of membership upon like written notice.
 Any such call and notice shall set forth therein the business to be conducted at such meeting, and no other business shall be transacted at such meeting.
 Nothing herein shall be construed to prevent the holding of a special meeting upon written consent and waiver of notice by a majority of the Board of Directors.

 Section 6.
 Quorum.